Civil Engineering graduate destinations

 - Graduate Civil Engineer

-Anyone wishing to continue on to postgraduate study will find exciting opportunities at both Master's, for example, Sustainability and Adaptation Planning (MSc) and PhD level e.g. Civil Engineering (PhD) and Sustainable Civil Engineering (PhD), with funding more readily available than in most disciplines.
+Anyone wishing to continue on to postgraduate study will find exciting opportunities at both Master's and PhD level, with funding more readily available than in most disciplines.